Lenny Breau: Jazz career

+Death

-Breau had problems with drugs beginning in the 1960s which he managed to control during the last years of his life.
-On August 12, 1984, his body was found in a swimming pool at his apartment complex in Los Angeles, California.
+On August 12, 1984, his body was found in the swimming pool at his apartment complex in Los Angeles, California.
 The coroner reported that Breau had been strangled.
 Breau's wife, Jewel, was the chief suspect, but she was not charged.
 He is interred in an unmarked grave at Forest Lawn Memorial Park Cemetery.

 Posthumous honors

 Many live and "lost" recordings have been issued since Breau's death, and most of his previously released albums have also been reissued.
 Due to efforts by Randy Bachman of Guitarchives, Paul Kohler of Art of Life Records, Tim Tamashiro of CBC Radio and others, a new generation of listeners has access to his music.

-A documentary titled The Genius of Lenny Breau was produced in 1999 by Breau's daughter, Emily Hughes.
+The documentary The Genius of Lenny Breau was produced in 1999 by Breau's daughter, Emily Hughes, and directed by Hughes and John Martin.
 This Gemini Award-winning film includes interviews with Chet Atkins, Ted Greene, Pat Metheny, George Benson, Leonard Cohen, and Bachman, as well as family members.
-George Benson said, "He dazzled me with his extraordinary guitar playing...
+In the film George Benson says, "He dazzled me with his extraordinary guitar playing ...
 I wish the world had the opportunity to experience his artistry."
+A follow-up documentary, The Genius of Lenny Breau Remembered, directed by Hughes, was released in 2018.

 The biography One Long Tune: The Life and Music of Lenny Breau by Ron Forbes-Roberts was published in 2006 containing interviews with nearly 200 people and a comprehensive discography.

 CBC Radio presented a documentary on Lenny Breau titled On the Trail of Lenny Breau (the title is in reference to Breau's parents' song "On the Trail of the Lonesome Pine").
 It was first broadcast on September 13, 2009, as part of a regular weekly program called Inside the Music.
 It was narrated by Breau's son, Chet.
 The one-hour feature was produced in Montreal by John Klepko.

 Breau was inducted into the Canadian Music Hall of Fame in 1997.